-Salmonella enterica subspecies enterica, a gram-negative, rod-shaped bacillus.
+Salmonella enterica subspecies enterica is a gram-negative, rod-shaped bacillus.
+More than 2,500 Salmonella serotypes have been identified.
 Nontyphoidal salmonellosis refers to illnesses caused by all serotypes of Salmonella except for Typhi, Paratyphi A, Paratyphi B (tartrate negative), and Paratyphi C.

-Usually through the consumption of foods contaminated with animal feces.
-Transmission can also occur through direct contact with infected animals or their environment.
+Usually through the consumption of food or water contaminated with animal feces.
+Transmission can also occur through direct contact with infected animals or their environment and directly between humans.

-The incubation period of nontyphoidal salmonellosis is 6–72 hours, and illness usually occurs within 12–36 hours after exposure.
-Illness is commonly manifested by acute diarrhea, with sudden onset of headache, abdominal pain, fever, and sometimes vomiting.
+Gastroenteritis is the most common clinical presentation of nontyphoidal Salmonella infection.
+The incubation period of nontyphoidal salmonellosis is 6–72 hours, but illness usually occurs within 12–36 hours after exposure.
+Illness is commonly manifested by acute diarrhea, abdominal pain, fever, and sometimes vomiting.
 The illness usually lasts 4–7 days, and most people recover without treatment.
+Approximately 5% of people develop bacteremia or focal infection (such as meningitis or osteomyelitis).
 Salmonellosis outcomes differ by serotype.
-Approximately 5% of people develop bacteremia or focal infection (such as meningitis or osteomyelitis).
 Infections with some serotypes, including Dublin and Choleraesuis, are more likely to result in invasive infections.
 Rates of invasive infections and death are generally higher among infants, older adults, and people with immunosuppressive conditions (including HIV), hemoglobinopathies, and malignant neoplasms.

 Diagnosis is based on isolation of Salmonella organisms.
 About 90% of isolates are obtained from routine stool culture, but isolates are also obtained from blood, urine, and material from sites of infection.
 Isolates of salmonellae are needed for serotyping and antimicrobial susceptibility testing.

-Current recommendations are to treat most patients with uncomplicated Salmonella infection with supportive therapy and no antimicrobial agents; however, many receive empiric therapy (or take self-treatment) without a stool culture.
-Antimicrobial therapy is recommended for gastroenteritis caused by Salmonella species in people at increased risk of invasive disease (infants aged <3 months, older adults aged ≥60 years, the debilitated or immunosuppressed) and patients with continued high fever or manifestations of extraintestinal infection.
-Fluoroquinolones are often employed for empiric treatment; azithromycin and rifaximin are also commonly used to treat travelers’ diarrhea.
+Current recommendations are to treat most patients with uncomplicated Salmonella infection with supportive therapy and no antimicrobial agents.
+Antimicrobial therapy should be considered for patients who are severely ill (for example, those with severe diarrhea, high fever, or manifestations of extraintestinal infection) and for gastroenteritis caused by Salmonella species in people at increased risk of invasive disease (infants aged <3 months, older adults aged ≥60 years, and the debilitated or immunosuppressed).
+Fluoroquinolones are often employed for empiric treatment of patients with moderate to severe travelers’ diarrhea; azithromycin and rifaximin are also commonly used.
 Resistance to antimicrobial agents varies by serotype and geographic region.
-Resistance to older antimicrobial agents (chloramphenicol, ampicillin, and trimethoprim-sulfamethoxazole) has been present for many years, and resistance to both fluoroquinolones and third-generation cephalosporins has been reported.
+Resistance to older antimicrobial agents (chloramphenicol, ampicillin, and trimethoprim-sulfamethoxazole) has been present for many years, and resistance to both fluoroquinolones and third-generation cephalosporins has increased.

 American Academy of Pediatrics.
 Salmonella infections.
 In: Pickering LK, editor.
 Red Book: 2012 Report of the Committee on Infectious Diseases.
 29th ed.
 Elk Grove Village, IL: American Academy of Pediatrics; 2012. p.
 635–40.